Primary

 Lower the bar toward your throat or chin area with elbows tucked forward—not flared outward like bench press and not pointed at the ceiling like skull crushers.
 The movement is a combination of lowering and pressing.
 Start very light to master the unusual movement pattern.

-Want JM Press in your program?
+See where JM Press fits in your weekly plan

 Lie on bench and grip barbell with close grip.